Climate Jargon

 Direct air capture (DAC): Removing carbon dioxide directly from the air

-Direct emissions: Greenhouse gases released by the operations of something
+Direct emissions: Climate pollution released by the operations of something

-Distributed generation: Small electric power systems near where the energy is used, like rooftop solar
+Distributed generation: Small electric power systems near where the electricity is used, like rooftop solar panels

 Drought: Unusually long time without rain or snow

-Duck curve: Graph of electricity production without wind and solar over 24 hours, that looks like a side-view drawing of a floating duck
+Duck curve: Graph of electricity production without wind or solar power over 24 hours, that looks like a side-view drawing of a floating duck

-Dust storm: When high winds blow dry dust and sand into the air that can travel thousands of miles, causing many problems but solving others
+Dust storm: When high winds blow dry dust and sand into the air that can travel thousands of miles

 E-bike: See Electric bicycle